NTI-Gymnasieingenjor/Cafeteria-skylt/Documentations/raspberrySetup.md

     ```

 However, these steps above are already done if you are working with this repository and the same old Raspberry Pi.
-So to say you don´t need to follow them.
+So to say you don't need to follow them.

 But to keep the cloned repo in Raspberry Pi up to date with the Github repo:
 + Code locally and push to the Github repo